-- 8.1 When a member of school staff becomes aware of misbehaviour, they should respond in a consistent, fair, proportionate and timely manner in accordance with the Academy's behaviour policy. - 8.2 The first priority will be to ensure the safety of pupils and de-escalation techniques can be used to prevent further behaviour issues arising. - 8.3 The Academy recognises that taking disciplinary action and providing appropriate support are not mutually exclusive actions.
-They can and should be used at the same time if necessary.
+- When a member of school staff becomes aware of misbehaviour, they should respond in a 8.1 consistent, fair, proportionate and timely manner in accordance with the Academy's behaviour policy. - The first priority will be to ensure the safety of pupils and de-escalation techniques can be 8.2 used to prevent further behaviour issues arising. - 8.3 The Academy recognises that taking disciplinary action and providing appropriate support are not mutually exclusive actions.
+They can and should be used at the same time if necessarv.

-9 Minor breaches of discipline / this policy
+Minor breaches of discipline / this policy2 9

-- 9.1 The Academy adopts a culture of openness and transparency and, where there are any concerns regarding breaches of discipline, contact should be made with the Academy at the earliest opportunity.
+- The Academy adopts a culture of openness and transparency and, where there are any 9.1 concerns regarding breaches of discipline, contact should be made with the Academy at the earliest opportunity.
 All concerns are taken seriously including scenarios where suspicions or breaches of discipline appear minor. - 9.2 The Academy has pastoral support systems in place to assist pupils in managing their behaviour.
-A range of sanctions are available for those who breach the Academy's policies on behaviour. - 9.3 The decision to issue a sanction and the sanction itself must be made on the Academy's premises or whilst the pupil is under the charge of the relevant member of staff. - 9.4 Allegations, complaints or rumours of minor breaches of discipline are dealt with by staff as they occur.
+A range of sanctions are available for those who breach the Academy's policies on behaviour. - 9.3 The decision to issue a sanction and the sanction itself must be made on the Academy's premises or whilst the pupil is under the charge of the relevant member of staff. - Allegations, complaints or rumours of minor breaches of discipline are dealt with by staff as 9.4 they occur.
 Staff may carry out informal investigations and / or interviews with the pupils involved.
-Low level sanctions may be given following such processes (see 0 for details of possible sanctions). - 9.5 A minor breach of discipline may be referred to a senior member of staff and external agencies (where appropriate) prior to, during or following an informal investigation. - 9.6 When considering the appropriate sanction, the risks posed to pupil welfare by an individual's behaviour will be assessed.
-This may include consideration of how any action taken, sanctions applied or inaction may affect that individual's welfare and, where appropriate, how it may affect other pupils' welfare and / or the Academy's community as a whole.
+Low level sanctions may be given following such processes (see 0 for details of possible sanctions). - A minor breach of discipline may be referred to a senior member of staff and external 9.5 agencies (where appropriate) prior to, during or following an informal investigation. - When considering the appropriate sanction, the risks posed to pupil welfare by an 9.6

-Drafting note: minor / serious breaches of discipline may be defined in separate documentation.
+2 Drafting note: minor / serious breaches of discipline may be defined in separate documentation.
 If relevant academies may cross refer to these here.]
+9